I think you’ll agree when I say, we live in stressful times.

-While we do have super effective methods for dealing with stress, sometimes they’re not enough.
+While we do have effective methods for dealing with stress, sometimes they’re not enough.

-And when that stress keeps piling up over the years, it can become something else— burnout.
+And when stress keeps piling up over the years, it can become something else—burnout.

 But can you spot burnout when you see it?
 Let’s find out.

 Scenario A: You’ve got multiple deadlines.
 A boss from hell.
 Late nights at the office happen all the time but you need to meet your targets, somehow.
 You feel anxious…

 Scenario B: You’ve got multiple deadlines.
 But you simply don’t have the energy to do this anymore.
 Nothing you do is ever going to be enough.
 You feel hopeless…

 If you picked A, you are highly stressed.

 If you picked B, you are facing burnout, and this post is for you.
 (Don’t worry, I’ve been there too.
 We got this!)

 Burnout vs Stress